casangi/casagui/devel/anaconda3/interactive-clean.md

     ```
     bash$ conda env create -f ../casa6-linux.yml
     ```
-1. Switch anaconda to not automatically activate the base environment
+1. Switch anaconda to not automatically activate the base environment (_unless you would prefer to have anaconda activated upon login_)
     ```
     bash$ conda config --set auto_activate_base false
     ```